-If you or any of your loved ones have memory lapses, or "senior moments," it could be an early sign of Alzheimer's disease (AD).
-AD is type of irreversible brain illness which causes dementia.
-People with AD have memory loss, loss of the ability to solve problems, personality changes and behavioral problems which can become severe enough as the disease progresses to interfere with normal activities and relationships.
+If you or any of your loved ones have memory lapses, it could be an early sign of Alzheimer's disease (AD).
+AD is a type of irreversible brain illness which causes dementia.
+People with AD have memory loss, loss of the ability to solve problems, personality changes and behavioural problems which can become severe enough as the disease progresses to interfere with normal activities and relationships.
 If you are concerned about your memory lapses or increased forgetfulness consult a doctor.
 Early diagnosis and treatment can improve prognosis.

 These are some signs and symptoms of early Alzheimer’s disease.
-If you suspect you or any of your loved one has symptoms suggestive of AD consult a doctor.
-Your doctor will take a detailed historyand do a physical exam.
-During examination your doctor will try to find out if a problem such as hearing or vision problem is causing the symptoms.A functional status examination and a mental health assessment may also be done.
+In case you suspect yourself or any of your loved one having these symptoms suggesting AD, consult a doctor.
+Your doctor will take a detailed history and do a physical exam.
+During an examination, your doctor will try to find out if a hearing or vision problem is causing the symptoms.A functional status examination and a mental health assessment may also be done.

 Though all possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; Onlymyhealth assumes no liability for the same.
 Using any information of this website is at the viewers’ risk.
 Please be informed that we are not responsible for advice/tips given by any third party in form of comments on article pages .
 If you have or suspect having any medical condition, kindly contact your professional health care provider.